 Think about something your child does that makes you lose your cool.
 We are all triggered by different things.
 Is it when your toddler raises her voice in public?
 Or is it when 10-year-old refuses to clean his room?
 Think about why the behavior bothers you.
 Are you embarrassed in front of others?
 Was this behavior unacceptable when you were a child?

 Many of these behaviors are frustrating, but they are also developmentally appropriate.
 Think about what your child may be getting out of this behavior you consider “bad."
-A negative reaction from a parent is good enough for a kid who is trying to get any attention.
-Your angry reaction is only keeping the behavior going.
+A negative reaction from a parent is good enough for a kid who is trying to get any attention, but it will only keeping the behavior going.
 The less you stress about the behavior, the sooner it will come to an end.
 Sometimes the power struggle is the reason the behavior continues.

 For many parents, it is hard enough to share the physical responsibility of raising a child.
 One parent may take on more responsibilities such as changing more diapers and running the kids around to after-school activities.

-Many parents don't think about sharing the emotional responsibilities.
+Many parents don't consider sharing the emotional responsibilities.
 If you are feeling worried about how your kid is doing in school or simply feeling overwhelmed by all the emotions that come with parenting, share those with your partner, a friend or someone you can trust.
 Find your village.

 Sometimes we forget that our kids are kids.
 Expecting your kids to act more mature or do things that are not age appropriate will only set them up for failure.
 Do you expect your child to have proper table manners, to sit for long meals or greet all your friends and relatives.
 Teaching your children these “adult" behaviors and modeling them will encourage your children to do them, but keep your expectations in check, especially if your child has not napped or is hungry.

-Taking care of yourself is one of the most important parts of parenting.
+Taking care of yourself is one of the most important parts of parenting, but one that gets put on the back-burner.
 Self-care is not selfish; it is necessary.
 Daily parenting is overwhelming, stressful and can cause burn-out.
 Parents need time to re-energize.
 Taking time away from your family, whether it is an hour or a weekend, will be the best thing for your family.

 If your child is exhibiting an undesirable behavior, first try and connect with your child before addressing the behavior.
 The behavior may be a manifestation of a need for attention, feeling isolated, sad, or another negative emotion.
 After your child feels connected and responsive, you can address the behavior in a calm manner.